GLSL language integration

 VSIX Project that provides GLSL language integration.

 Includes syntax highlighting, code completion (OpenGL 4.6 + identifiers in shader file), error tagging with squiggles and in error list (error list support is very alpha).
-As a default for error tagging a separate OpenGL thread is used for shader compiling on the primary graphics card.
-In the options menu you can select an external compiler executable to use for shader compilation.
+Error tagging uses a separate OpenGL thread that compiles the shader on the primary graphics card.
+You can also select an external compiler executable to use for this purpose in the options menu.
+Please see section "External comiler" for details.

 See the change log for changes and road map.